 Everyone and their vet is saying to stop feeding grain-free and to switch to a grain-inclusive kibble from one of the big brands.

 In case you haven’t heard, or you need a breakdown on exactly what happened, here’s what’s been going down over the past few months:

 Vets have been seeing more canine patients with DCM.

-Dilated myocardiopathy (DCM), a usually-fatal heart condition typically caused by genetics, found in medium and large breeds like the Doberman Pinscher, Cocker Spaniel and Great Dane.
+Dilated myocardiopathy (DCM) is a usually-fatal heart condition typically caused by genetics, found in medium and large breeds like the Doberman Pinscher, Cocker Spaniel and Great Dane.

 Recently, dogs of breeds not known to have DCM have been getting it, most notably, Golden Retrievers.

-Most of these dogs were on grain-free diets, specifically those made with legumes like peas, potatoes or lentils.
+Most of these dogs were on grain-free diets, specifically those made with potatoes or legumes: peas and lentils.
 Switching to a grain-inclusive diet greatly increased their chances of recovery.

 Though DCM is typically seen in large dogs, small dogs have been getting it too.

 5 Shih Tzus, 2 Chihuahuas, 2 Pugs, 2 Maltese, a Miniature Pinscher were among the small dogs on the list.